Lacters/fsl.software/FSL-1.1-Apache-2.0.template.md

 the Software, you have no right under these Terms and Conditions to use our trademarks, trade names, service marks or product names.

-## Additional License Grant
+## Grant of Future License

-We hereby grant you an additional license to use the Software under the Apache License, Version 2.0 that is effective on the second anniversary of the date we make the Software available.
-On or after that date, if you elect to use the Software under the Apache License, Version 2.0, the following will apply:
+We hereby irrevocably grant you an additional license to use the Software under the Apache License, Version 2.0 that is effective on the second anniversary of the date we make the Software available.
+On or after that date, if you elect to use the Software under the Apache License, Version 2.0, the following will
+apply:

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.